Tuesday, December 13, 2016

 Ray Rayner was born Raymond M. Rahner on July 23, 1919, in Queens, New York.

-It was during his time as a POW that he would discover his talent for entertaining, namely through his fellow prisoners and his German captors.
+During his time as a POW, he would discover his talent for entertaining, namely through his fellow prisoners and his German captors.

 RAY RAYNER'S FIRST TELEVISION GIGS